 Indeed Anti-Slavery Statement

-Indeed is one of the world’s most successful online recruitment companies, with a wide range of suppliers and other commercial third-party relationships.
-We are committed to taking appropriate steps to ensure that everyone who works for Indeed and its affiliates (“Indeed”), whether that relates to a staff member or supplier, benefits from a working environment in which their fundamental rights and freedoms are respected.
+Indeed also has a diverse range of suppliers and third party commercial relationships that are central to the successful running of our business.
+We are committed to taking appropriate steps to ensure that everyone who works for Indeed and its affiliates – whether a member of staff, contractor or supplier – benefits from a working environment in which their fundamental rights and freedoms are respected.